 If you have been assessed as eligible for social care support, a personal budget is the amount of funding that is available for you to spend on your support.

-In order to calculate your personal budget Derbyshire has developed a Resource Allocation System (RAS) which is a way of being able to calculate the budget someone might get.
-You will find a summery of the RAS in the related documents section of this page
+In order to calculate your personal budget we have developed a Resource Allocation System which is a way of being able to calculate the budget someone might get.
+You will find a summary of this in the related documents section of this page.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)